-Pain: Chronic pain can be due to trapped or unprotected nerve endings.
+Pain: Chronic pain can be due to trapped or unprotected nerve endings.13

-Infections: Dermoid cysts, abscesses and genital ulcers can develop, with superficial loss of tissue.
-Chronic pelvic infections can cause chronic back and pelvic pain.
-Urinary tract infections can ascend to the kidneys, potentially resulting in renal failure, septicaemia and death.
+Infections: Dermoid cysts, abscesses and genital ulcers can develop, with superficial loss of tissue.14 Chronic pelvic infections can cause chronic back and pelvic pain.
+15 Urinary tract infections can ascend to the kidneys, potentially resulting in renal failure, septicaemia and death.
 An increased risk for repeated urinary tract infections is well documented in both girls and adult women.
+16

-Keloid: Excessive scar tissue may form at the site of the cutting.
+Keloid: Excessive scar tissue may form at the site of the cutting.17

 Reproductive tract infections and sexually transmitted infections: An increased frequency of certain genital infections, including bacterial vaginosis has been documented.
-Some studies have documented an increased risk for genital herpes, but no association has been found with other sexually transmitted infections.
+18 Some studies have documented an increased risk for genital herpes, but no association has been found with other sexually transmitted infections.
+19 may also increase the risk for HIV infection, as genital herpes is a risk factor in the transmission of HIV.